Justin-Phan1/FitBot/README.md

 # FitBot
-This project is essentially a "chatbot" that provides users with information regarding to fitness.
+This project serves as a "chatbot" that provides users with information regarding to fitness.
 Unfortunately due to paywalls and poor support for deploying
 Flask projects on hosting services, I was unable to host my project on the web.

 ## Project Description